Last leg of Paul’s voyage home

 - 21:2 There we found a ship headed for Phoenicia.2 So we went aboard and sailed away once again.

 - 21:3 As we sailed southeast we came close enough to the island of Cyprus to see it on our port (left) side.
 Leaving it behind, we sailed on to Syria.
 We dropped anchor in the harbor at the city of Tyre.
 That’s where the ship’s cargo got unloaded.

 - 21:4 We found some believers in the city and stayed there for seven days.
 The believers had a message for Paul that they said came from the Spirit.
-The message these believers kept saying over and over was that Paul shouldn’t go to Jerusalem.
+The message was that Paul shouldn’t go to Jerusalem.

 - 21:6 They stayed with us until we had to board the ship.
 Then they went home.

 - 21:7 From Tyre we sailed to the coastal city of Ptolemais.
 Believers greeted us, and we stayed with them for one day.